briandong/projGen/README.md

 rake verdi           # open verdi
 ```

+Pay attention to task

+> rake ip

-*In this sample project, IPs are developed separately and organized as nested submodules.*
+IPs are developed as separate projects and organized as nested submodules in this sample project.

+**Benefit:** a centralized IP is much easier to maintain than the the same IP scattered in different projects with different versions.

 ### Dependency